The Bankrate promise

 The cost of returning to college as an adult depends on a few factors.
 A big contributor to cost is the type of school you attend.

 Community colleges primarily offer associate degrees and certifications, not bachelor’s degree programs, but the tuition can be much cheaper than that of four-year institutions.
-According to the American Association of Community Colleges, students pay an average of $3,800 in annual tuition and fees at community colleges, compared to $10,740 at public in-state four-year colleges.
+Students pay an average of $3,860 in annual tuition and fees at community colleges, compared to $10,940 at public in-state four-year colleges.

 Four-year on-campus college

-Traditional four-year on-campus environments offer bachelor’s degree programs, which are often a requirement for entry-level roles.
+Traditional four-year on-campus environments offer bachelor’s degree programs, which are often required for entry-level roles.
 They also offer advanced programs, such as master’s or doctoral degrees.

 One perk of attending school on campus is developing personal relationships and professional mentorships, which can be useful later in your career.
 But this in-person experience comes at a high cost.

-Adult students who can’t commit to attending school on campus or on a typical Monday through Friday daytime schedule have additional options to choose from.
+Adult students who can’t commit to attending school on campus or a typical Monday through Friday daytime schedule have additional options:

 - Online school: Many four-year colleges offer four-year degree programs that are entirely online and remote.
 Choosing an online program offers scheduling flexibility, especially if you still have a full-time job and other responsibilities to manage.
 Some schools may offer in-state tuition rates for out-of-state learners who choose to attend classes virtually.
 However, with some programs, tuition and fees could be higher than on-campus rates.

 - Night school: Some returning adults choose to attend school on campus but enroll only in evening courses.
 Night school offers the benefit of scheduling flexibility and an in-person learning environment.
-However, classes often run for multiple hours each session — tiring if you’re working a full-time job during the day.
+However, classes often run for multiple hours each session — tiring if you work a full-time job during the day.
 Generally, evening classes cost the same as daytime classes.